netifi/netifi-helm-charts/README.md

 open http://localhost:8081/ping
 ```

-Roughly every second you should see the counters go up.
+By refreshing the pages, roughly every second, you should see the total counters go up.

-Now let's get your service account so that we can dynamically find our brokers:
+Now let's get the name of the service account this tutorial created so that we can use it to
+dynamically discover the Netifi Broker our container should connect to:

 ```bash
 kubectl get serviceaccounts